 Meet Our Sidekicks

 We refer to our dogs as our sidekicks because they can play a big part in our training program.
-Many of our clients have dogs who are either aggressive, fearful, or simply don't know how to interact with other dogs.
+Many of our clients hired us because their dog(s) were either aggressive, fearful, or simply didn’t know how to interact with other dogs.
 So our sidekicks can play a big part in their rehabilitation, often times as distractions, but sometimes for simple socialization.
+Below is not an all inclusive list of our sidekicks, since this page went up, we’ve added more to our pack!

 Female German Shepherd